manzoniandrea/Large_Basin_Scale_Recarge_Rate/README.md

 The result to be obtained are already loaded in the Demo_and_swb_executable.zip file (except for the climate data).

 # note:
-The notebook (except the one contained in the Demo_and_swb_executable folder) has been prepared and tested using Google Colab.
+The notebooks (except the ones contained in the Demo_and_swb_executable folder) has been prepared and tested using Google Colab.
 If executed of line it may be necessary to install some libraries.

 # References